Otogenetics COVID-19 PCR Testing

 COVID-19 Antibody Testing

-To determine whether you have been infected with SARS-CoV-2 or Confirm whether you had exposure to SARS-CoV-2.
+To determine whether you have antibodies against SARS-CoV-2.
 A Single Disposable Test for Detection of COVID-19 antibodies in 15 Minutes or Less.
 No equipment needed.
-Currently, Otogenetics is enrolling providers to participate in clinical research to track and understand seroconversion in COVID-19 using this tool, which is essential for treatment and vaccine options.

-* The test is for in vitro diagnostic use in clinical laboratories or point-of-care facilities only, following guidance from the FDA Policy for Diagnostic Tests for Coronavirus Disease-2019 during Public Health Emergency issued on March 16, 2020 and updated on May 4, 2020.
+* The tests are for in vitro diagnostic use in clinical laboratories or point-of-care facilities CLIA-certified for moderate or high complexity testing only, following guidance from the FDA Policy for Diagnostic Tests for Coronavirus Disease-2019 during Public Health Emergency issued on March 16, 2020 and updated on May 4, 2020.
+Currently, various commercially available test kits with EUA authorization are used, including Cellex qSARS-CoV-2 IgG/IgM Rapid Test.
+Please check the limitations, warnings, and fact sheets from Cellex (https://cellex.us/).
+Tests are performed for their intended use and precisely according to the user instruction insert of the testing kits.

 The COVID-19 antibody test ordered by physicians and submitted to Otogenetics for testing is at $50/test.
 Test Inquiries: contact Support@otogenetics.com